cpabooks/cpabooks-docs/docs/accounting/taxes/create_new_tax.rst

 Create a new taxes
 ==================

-Odoo's tax engine is very flexible and support many different type of
+CPAbooks's tax engine is very flexible and support many different type of
 taxes: value added taxes (VAT), eco-taxes, federal/states/city taxes, retention, withholding taxes, etc. For most countries, your system is pre-configured with the right taxes.